asterisk/documentation/docs/Development/Reference-Information/Other-Reference-Information/Upgrading-pjproject-Bundled.md

----
+!!! note

-**Note:**  The md5 file format must be unix.
+    The md5 file format must be unix.
 If using vim, you can check this by opening the file and typing:

----
+[//]: # (end-note)